C0deWiser/belongs-to-many/README.md

 **The solution is** to receive `Relation` instance into callback.

-We introduce a `HasExtendedBelongsToMany` trait to use it with custom builders.
+We introduce a `HasPivot` trait to use it with custom builders.

 With that trait, all `*has` builder's methods, such as `whereHas`, `whereDoesntHave`, etc., will send to a callback not a `Builder` instance, but